Maryland Nanny Tax Rules

 Household employers in Maryland are required to carry a workers’ compensation insurance policy if their employee earns more than $1,000 in gross wages in a calendar year.
 Employers in the State of Maryland are required to obtain workers' compensation insurance from any insurance company licensed in the State of Maryland or from the Chesapeake Employers' Insurance Company.

-Generally, residents of the District of Columbia, Pennsylvania, Virginia and West Virginia are not subject to state income tax in Maryland even if they work in Maryland.
-So long as the employee indicates on their form MW 507 that they are EXEMPT from Maryland income taxes, state income tax will not be withheld from their paychecks.
+Generally, residents of the District of Columbia, Pennsylvania, Virginia and West Virginia are not subject to state income tax in Maryland, even if they work in Maryland.
+So long as your employee indicates on his or her form MW 507 that he or she is EXEMPT from Maryland income taxes, state income tax will not be withheld from his or her paychecks by Poppins.